stfurkan/gez/README.md

 # Gez

-Explore museums, galleries, aquariums, zoos and theme parks around the world with virtual tours.
+Explore museums, galleries, aquariums, zoos and more around the world with virtual tours.

 ## Getting Started